cezarfloroiu/doctolib-find-next-covid-vaccination-slot/README.md

 >Mercredi 12 mai : les personnes majeures peuvent prendre rendez-vous si un créneau est disponible sous 24 heures.

-This script grabs the next availabilities so that you can register quickly and get your vaccin done.
+This script grabs the next availabilities so that you can register quickly and get your vaccin.

 Data: Doctolib API (undocumented)